|Mr Ray Brandreth Esq||Mr Clive Nelson Esq||Mr Doug Stocking Esq|

 2.3 Players averages will be calculated by dividing the total number of points scored in the season by the number of games played.
 In the event of a tie the best aggregate score will be judged the winner.
 No players to qualify unless they have played 17 matches of which 8 shall be played away from home (these figures will be pro-rata for sections consisting of more or less than 12 teams) Awards will be made to the 1st and second players in each section.
 On completion of the league programme, the Secretary of each club must furnish the Association Secretary with complete records of the players holding the highest and second highest average within 7 days after the last match, failing which the awards will be decided by the Special Council from the records which are to hand.
 Unfinished games due to abandonment to be eligible only if completed at a later date.
 In the event of a player receiving a W.O. in any match their points shall be taken pro rata for all matches played during the season on a basis of Home or Away records.
 If a player qualifies for 1st or 2nd tearn status under Rule 2.1 they will not be eligible for average awards in the 2nd or 3rd teams respectively provided they qualify for the lst. and 2nd team averages under Rule 2.2.

-2.4 All matches must begin at 6.30 pm. with 4 games on the green and 4 games must be maintained throughout the match.
+2.4 All matches in the Premier league must begin at 6.30 pm with matches in all other divisions starting at 6:45pm. with 4 games on the green and 4 games must be maintained throughout the match.
 A fine of £1.00 will be imposed for each 15 minutes late and will apply to Home and Visiting teams.
 Players must be present when called to play in numerical order.
 If a player is not present when called on to play a reserve must be substituted and the original player will take no further part in the match.
 In the event of no reserve being present the game shall be awarded 21 0 to the opponent present.
 Four jacks on the green unless otherwise agreed by the two Captains.

 COMPLETION / ALTERATIONS TO FIXTURES DATES